hbldh/tpopp/tpopp.rst

 	I then built a Python package for recording data with it.

 	* The accelerometer needed calibration.
 I read some papers and implemented a method I liked.
+This worked so well that I broke it out as a separate package.

 	* My friend who was going to use it is not a programmer.
-I made a web interface for him.
+I made a web interface for him and any other potential interested party.

 |githubsmall| hbldh/pyberryimu